lapinek/platform-scripting/README.md

             <img alt="Run/Debug Configurations Window in IntelliJ" src="README_files/intellij.run-debug-configurations.png" width="700" />

-1. In your staging area, under the IDM component directory, in Dockerfile (for example, in `/path/to/forgeops/docker/7.0/idm/Dockerfile`) change the environment variable `JAVA_OPTS` according to the debugging settings you find in the IDM project itself; for example, in `/path/to/idm/openidm-runtime/src/main/resources/startup.sh` you may find:
+1. In your staging area, under the IDM component directory, in Dockerfile (for example, in `/path/to/forgeops/docker/7.0/idm/Dockerfile`) change the environment variable `JAVA_OPTS` according to the debugging settings in the IDM project itself—as described in the [Starting in Debug Mode](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#starting-in-debug-mode) section of the IDM Integrator's Guide.
+For example, in `/path/to/idm/openidm-runtime/src/main/resources/startup.sh` you may find:

     ```java
     if [ "$JPDA" = "jpda" ] ; then